-Armed intruder arrested at Windsor Castle as Queen celebrates Christmas
+‘Crossbow intruder’ arrested in Windsor Castle as Queen celebrates Christmas

-Windsor Castle: Armed intruder arrested in grounds of castle as Queen celebrates Christmas
+Windsor Castle: Intruder ‘armed with crossbow’ arrested in grounds as Queen celebrates Christmas

 The Queen is currently celebrating Christmas at Windsor Castle, along with Prince Charles and Camilla

-An armed man has been arrested for attempting to break into Windsor Castle on Christmas Day.
+A man allegedly armed with a crossbow has been arrested after attempting to break into Windsor Castle on Christmas Day.

-Officers responded to a security breach at around 8.30am within the grounds of Windsor Castle, where the Queen is celebrating Christmas.
+Police responded to the security breach at around 8.30am within the grounds of the castle, where the Queen is celebrating Christmas.

-A 19-year-old man from Southampton has been arrested and he remains in custody at this time.
+A 19-year-old man from Southampton was arrested on suspicion of trespass and possession of an offensive weapon.
+He remains in custody.

-Thames Valley Police said he has been arrested on suspicion of trespass and possession of an offensive weapon.
+A security source told The Sun that the intruder was armed with a crossbow.
+Police earlier said he had an “offensive weapon.”

-The force said security procedures were triggered “within moments of the man entering the grounds”.
+Thames Valley Police said security procedures were triggered “within moments of the man entering the grounds”.

-Superintendent Rebecca Mears said: “An investigation is ongoing and we are working with colleagues from Metropolitan Police.
+Supt Rebecca Mears said: “An investigation is ongoing and we are working with colleagues from Metropolitan Police.

 “The man has been arrested on suspicion of breach or trespass of a protected site and possession of an offensive weapon.